sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/api_migration.md

 Now that you have imported all of your Legacy Newsletter recipients into your default Marketing Campaigns contact list, you can assign different contacts to their respective lists.

-To ensure that each contact is added to the correct list, use the persisted_recipient value from the previous call.
-This value maps directly to the list_id used to identify contact lists in Marketing Campaigns.
+To ensure that each contact is added to the correct list, use the `persisted_recipient` value from the previous call.
+This value maps directly to the `list_id` used to identify contact lists in Marketing Campaigns.

 {% anchor h4 %}
 Request
 {% endanchor %}

-{% codeblock lang:curl %}
+{% codeblock lang:bash %}
 curl --request POST \
   --url https://api.sendgrid.com/v3/contactdb/lists/1/recipients \
   --header 'accept: application/json' \